RyanPrintup/RyanPrintup/README.md

 # Hey there <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/>, I'm [Ryan](https://ryanprintup.com)

-I live in Buffalo, NY and work as an Embedded Software Engineer II with [Fender](https://fender.com).
+I live in Buffalo, NY and work as an Electrical & Software Engineer.
 In my spare time I work on side projects, learn new recipes, and play guitar with my friends in [Neon Rain Band](https://neonrainband.com).

 ## 💬 Stay in Touch!